Analysis of the subsolar-mass black hole candidate SSM200308 from the second part of the third observing run of Advanced LIGO-Virgo: Method

 \section{Method}

 The candidate was found in a dedicated search for GWs from compact binaries with at least one component below one solar mass performed on the Advanced LIGO-Virgo's O3b run \cite{LIGOScientific:2022hai}.
 The \texttt{GstLAL} pipeline reports detector frame masses of $0.78 M_\odot$ and $0.23 M_\odot$, with a FAR of 0.20 yr$^{-1}$ and a combined network SNR of $8.90$.
-Given the time of O3b coincident data suitable for observation $T_{\rm obs} = 125.5$ days, the search would produce a higher-ranked candidate in $1-\exp(-T_\mathrm{obs}\cdot\mathrm{FAR})=6.5\%$ of searches on data containing only noise, assuming a Poisson distribution for the background.
+Given the time of O3b coincident data suitable for observation $T_{\rm obs} = 125.5$ days, the search would produce a higher-ranked candidate in $1-\exp(-T_\mathrm{obs}\cdot\mathrm{FAR})=6.5\%$ of searches on data containing only noise, assuming a Poisson distribution for the background. {This estimate ignores the possible trials factor coming from the fact that 3 search pipelines (\texttt{GstLAL}, \texttt{MBTA} and \texttt{PyCBC}) run on the data~\cite{LIGOScientific:2022hai}.
+Assuming these pipelines were uncorrelated and that the event was only observed by \texttt{GstLAL}, the trials factor could be of at most 3.
+Taking into account the trials factor, the false alarm probability (FAP) would be computed as $\mathrm{FAP} = 1-\exp(-N_\mathrm{trials} \cdot T_\mathrm{obs}\cdot\mathrm{FAR})$, which would take a value of at most $\mathrm{FAP} = 18.6\%$ in the case $N_\mathrm{trials}=3$.}